Generalised M\"obius Categories and Convolution Kleene Algebras: Convolution Kleene algebras

 \section{Convolution Kleene algebras}

 We now extend a previous recursive construction of the Kleene star for convolution algebras with relational monoid objects with one single identity~\cite{CranchDS21} to general catoids with multiple identities.
-We also replace a previous ad hoc grading that allowed induction on certain catoids by the more structural Möbius condition.
-Our construction of the star generalises that of Kuich and Salomaa~\cite{KuichS86} beyond formal power series.
-Their value semirings are also quite different from a Kleene algebra. Ésik and Kuich have used Kuich and Salomaa's construction to show that formal power series with inductive $\ast$-semirings as value algebras form inductive $\ast$-semirings~\cite{EsikK04}.
-Inductive $\ast$-semirings are more similar to Kleene algebras: they are ordered semirings, in which addition is not necessarily idempotent, and in which the first star unfold axiom and the first star induction axiom of Kleene algebras hold, but not their duals.
+We also replace a previous ad hoc grading that allows induction on certain catoids with one single identity by the more structural and liberal Möbius condition.
+Our construction of the star generalises that of Kuich and Salomaa~\cite{KuichS86} beyond formal power series on free monoids.
+Their value semirings are also quite different from Kleene algebras. Ésik and Kuich have used Kuich and Salomaa's construction to show that formal power series on free monoids with inductive $\ast$-semirings as value algebras form inductive $\ast$-semirings~\cite{EsikK04}.
+Inductive $\ast$-semirings are more similar to Kleene algebras: they are ordered, but not necessarily additively idempotent semirings in which the first star unfold axiom and the first star induction axiom of Kleene algebras hold, but not their duals.

 We fix a Möbius catoid $C$ and a Kleene algebra $K$.
 For all $f:C\to K$, $x\in C_1$ and $e\in C_0$ we define